Legal rights of women in history: Scandinavia

-The early law of the northern parts of Europe is interesting from the different ways in which it treated women.
-The position of women varied greatly.
+Early laws in northern Europe varied greatly in how they treated women.

-In Pagan Scandinavia prior to the introduction of Christianity, women in Scandinavia had a relatively free and independent position.
-Christianity arrived with the first missionaries in circa 800 AC, but was not victorious until circa 1000, and did not affect women's position much until circa 1200.
+In pagan Scandinavia before Christian missionaries, women had a relatively free and independent position.
+Christianity arrived with its first missionaries circa 800 AD, but was not dominant until circa 1000, and did not affect women's position much until circa 1200.

 During the Viking Age, women had a relatively free status in the Nordic countries of Sweden, Denmark and Norway, illustrated in the Icelandic Grágás and the Norwegian Frostating laws and Gulating laws.

 The paternal aunt, paternal niece and paternal granddaughter, referred to as odalkvinna, all had the right to inherit property from a deceased man.

 In the absence of male relatives, an unmarried woman with no son could, further more, inherit not only property, but also the position as head of the family from a deceased father or brother: a woman with such status was referred to as ringkvinna, and she exercised all the rights afforded to the head of a family clan, such as for example the right to demand and receive fines for the slaughter of a family member, unless she married, by which her rights were transferred to her husband.

 After the age of 20, an unmarried woman, referred to as maer and mey, reached legal majority and had the right to decide of her place of residence and was regarded as her own person before the law.

 An exception to her independence was the right to choose a marriage partner, as marriages were normally arranged by the clan.
 Widows enjoyed the same independent status as unmarried women.

 Women had religious authority and were active as priestesses (gydja) and oracles (sejdkvinna); they were active within art as poets (skalder) and rune masters, and as merchants and medicine women.
 They may also have been active within military office: the stories about shieldmaidens are unconfirmed, but some archaeological finds such as the Birka female Viking warrior may indicate that at least some women in military authority existed.